Skip to content

 4. Insert vectors

-Each vector has a user-provided integer ID.
-Metadata fields are optional JSON-like dicts and can be used later for filtering, text search, or result display.
+Each row has a public string or non-negative integer ID.
+Metadata fields are optional JSON-like dicts and can be used later for filtering, BM25 search, or result display.

 vectors = np.random.rand(10_000, 4).astype(np.float32)